-In the oil and gas industry, predictive maintenance is a type of preventative maintenance that uses condition-monitoring sensor data and predictive analytics to predict when equipment will fail.
+In the oil and gas industry, predictive maintenance is a type of preventative maintenance that uses condition-monitoring sensor data and predictive analytics, often enhanced by AI in oil and gas, to predict when equipment will fail.
 By predicting equipment failures, companies can schedule repairs during routine downtime, avoiding unplanned downtime and production loss.
-As the oil and gas industry looks to reduce operational costs and improve efficiency, predictive maintenance is becoming an increasingly appealing option.
+As the oil and gas industry looks to reduce operational costs and improve efficiency, predictive maintenance solution is becoming an increasingly appealing option.
 In this blog post, we’ll explore how predictive maintenance works in the oil and gas industry and some of the benefits it can offer.

 Why is Predictive Maintenance so Important in the Oil and Gas Industry?